Zillowe FoundationZillowe Documentation

 For an overview of official repositories, mirrors, and repository tiers, see Repositories.

-Zoi supports different types of packages, defined in the .pkg.yaml file.
+Zoi supports different types of packages, defined in the .pkg.lua file.

 TypeDescription